-Our approach relies on three single-granular adversarial ranking attack methods, i.e., word-level, phrase-level and sentence-level.
+Our approach relies on three single-granular adversarial ranking attack methods, i.e., word-level, phrase-level, and sentence-level.
 Typically, single-granular attacks begin by training a surrogate ranking model that imitates the target NRM.
 Subsequently, they execute attacks guided by the surrogate model, which involve two primary steps: (i) Identifying vulnerable positions in the target document; and (ii) Perturbing the text at these identified positions.
 Word-level attack.
-For word-level attacks against NRMs, the main approaches include word substitution [64], word insertion [63], and word removal [55].
-In this study, we employ the word substitution ranking attack exemplified by PRADA [64], which has shown promising results in terms of the attack success rate.
-Specifically, PRADA first identifies vulnerable words in a document that significantly influence the final ranking result through the surrogate model; and then replaces these vulnerable words with synonyms, selecting the one that provides the most substantial boost in rankings from a pool of candidate synonyms.
+For word-level attacks against NRMs, the main approaches include word substitution [53], word insertion [52], and word removal [46].
+In this study, we employ the word substitution ranking attack exemplified by PRADA [53], which has demonstrated a high attack success rate.
+Specifically, PRADA first identifies vulnerable words in a document that significantly influence the ranking result through the surrogate model; and then replaces vulnerable words with synonyms, selecting those that most significantly improve the rankings from candidate synonyms.

 Phrase-level attack.
-In textual attacks within natural language processing (NLP), the predominant method for phrase-level attacks [26, 69] is phrase substitution [26].
+In textual attacks within NLP, the predominant method for phrase-level attacks [25, 57] is phrase substitution [25].
 To the best of our knowledge, there has been an absence of phrase-level attacks specifically targeting NRMs in IR.
-PLAT [26] stands out in phrase-level textual attacks, aiming to induce text misclassification.
+PLAT [25] stands out in phrase-level textual attacks, aiming to induce text misclassification.
 PLAT first identifies the positions of vulnerable phrases that significantly influence the classification scores predicted by the surrogate model.
-Then, it utilizes BART [27] to generate multiple variations for each selected vulnerable phrase.
+Then, it uses BART [26] to generate variations for each vulnerable phrase.
 PLAT selects the variant that introduces the most substantial interference in classification scores predicted by the surrogate model, deviating from the original phrase.
 To adapt PLAT from classification to ranking, we use a sub-agent (see Section 4.3.1) to find positions of important phrases and replace classification scores with relevance scores.